roxa-delphi/cameraraw_proc_test/README.md

   try5.py
     Add gamma correction.
+    Output file is try5.png.

+  try6.py
+    Add Color marix correction used raw.rgb_xyz_matrix.
-    Output file is try5.png  .
+    Output file is try6.png.
+    But rgb_xyz_matrix is not used for.

 Requirement
   Python3